 Production of pellets using community wood

-The replacement of traditional oil heat with pellet heat at the five-star Grand Hotel Zermatterhof had a substantial impact on the air emissions (CO2 emissions) produced by Matterhorn Group AG.
+The replacement of traditional oil heating with pellet heating at the five-star Grand Hotel Zermatterhof had a substantial impact on the air emissions (CO2 emissions) produced by Matterhorn Group AG.

-With the conversion of the five-star Grand Hotel Zermatterhof, 70% of Matterhorn Group AG’s operations will be heated with renewable and environmentally friendly energy.
+Since the conversion of the five-star Grand Hotel Zermatterhof, 70% of Matterhorn Group AG’s operations have been heated with renewable and environmentally friendly energy.

 Water consumption by Matterhorn Group AG was about 2% higher in the previous financial year than the average water consumption over the past five years.
 The higher water consumption was due to the increased capacity utilisation of hotel operations as well as the place of origin and changed travel behaviour by hotel guests.

-The installation of five new dishwashers at the hotel operations in Zermatterhof, Sunnegga, Rothorn, Riffelberg and Gornergrat helped to reduce the water consumption of these dish washing machines by around 50%.
+The installation of five new dishwashers at the hotel operations in Zermatterhof, Sunnegga, Rothorn, R

 Home-made regional specialities

 As the sole shareholder of Matterhorn Group AG, the Citizens’ Community of Zermatt is the owner of various alps in the Zermatt region.
 For the past few years, the Stafelalp and the Riffelalp have been home to dry and dairy cows as part of a collaboration between private farmers and the Citizens’ Community of Zermatt.
 These animals are making a significant contribution to the conservation of the alps and the maintenance of the mountain landscape and flora.

 The milk they produce is used to make Alpine cheese, and their meat is used in specialities from the Valais region, such as air-dried meat and home-made sausage, among other things.